intel/asynch_mode_nginx/README.md

 ## Limitations

-* Nginx supports `reload` operation, when QAT hardware is involved for crypto offload, user should enure that there are enough number of qat instances.
+* Nginx supports `reload` operation, when QAT hardware is involved for crypto offload, user should ensure that there are enough number of QAT instances.
   For example, the available qat instance number should be 2x equal or more than Nginx worker process number.